ADD CONDITION

 Patient Counseling

-Healthcare providers should encourage patients to ask a doctor before using the medication if they have a persistent or chronic cough, particularly if it is associated with smoking, asthma, or emphysema.
-Furthermore, patients should be advised to consult a healthcare professional if their cough is accompanied by excessive phlegm (mucus).
+It is also important for healthcare providers to remind patients to consult a doctor before using this medication if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).

 Storage and Handling